-Fitness center insurance throughout Michigan, with offices in Jenison, Sparta, Holland and Byron Center.
+Fitness center insurance throughout Michigan, with offices in Jenison, Sparta, Holland, Byron Center and Martin.

 As a gym or fitness center owner, customer waivers are usually not enough to protect you from potentially damaging financial risks.
 A specialty fitness center insurance policy can fill the gaps.